 A treatment plan will be formulated together with you, taking your individual needs and circumstances into consideration.
 The treatment usually includes lifestyle and dietary advice, along with the appropriate herbal prescription.
 A follow-up appointment is normally arranged for two weeks later in order to assess your progress and get feedback.
 Thereafter follow-up appointments will usually be made according to your individual needs.
 Follow-up appointments last approximately 30 minutes.
 All discussions with your herbalist are strictly confidential.

-Payment should be made at the end of each consultation by cash or cheque.
+Payment should be made at the end of each consultation by cash, cheque or card.

 Cancellations must be made at least 24hrs in advance, otherwise the full consultation fee is payable.

 A blend of herbal tinctures (alcohol based herbal extracts) is most commonly prescribed.
 In some cases dried herbs for infusions will be prescribed, along with preparations such as creams, ointments and pills.
 High quality organic tinctures made from fresh whole plant materials are used wherever possible in order to ensure optimum quality and a naturally balanced medicinal product.